aftersound/weave/docs/lifecycle-management-under-cap-component-structure.md

 - the component structure decouples
 - while the micro-framework couples decoupled in a way to make application softer when change is needed.

-This one tries to discuss how the component structure and associated micro-framework works from a different angle, lifecycle management.
+This article tries to discuss how the component structure and associated micro-framework works from a different angle, lifecycle management.

 Before going into details, let's list the entities whose life cycles would be managed.
 - actor core and core package